nubenetes/awesome-kubernetes/docs/introduction.md

 - [dzone: Monolith to Microservices Using the Strangler Pattern 🌟](https://dzone.com/articles/monolith-to-microservices-using-the-strangler-patt) The Strangler Pattern is a popular design pattern to incrementally transform your monolithic application into microservices by replacing a particular functionality with a new service.
 Once the new functionality is ready, the old component is strangled, the new service is put into use, and the old component is decommissioned altogether.
 - [overops.com: Strangler Pattern: How to Deal With Legacy Code During the Container Revolution](https://www.overops.com/blog/strangler-pattern-how-to-keep-sane-with-legacy-monolith-applications/)

+## Microservices to Monolith

+- [primevideotech.com: Scaling up the Prime Video audio/video monitoring service and reducing costs by 90%](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90) The move from a distributed microservices architecture to a monolith application helped achieve higher scale, resilience, and reduce costs.

 ## Openshift VS Kubernetes

 - [cloudowski.com: 10 most important differences between OpenShift and Kubernetes 🌟](https://cloudowski.com/articles/10-differences-between-openshift-and-kubernetes/)